jitusharma7/Amazon-Prdocut---Customer-Review-Classification/README.md

   * [Credit](#Credit)

 ## Business_Context
 Amazon Alexa available in multiple variants.
 Customer review data has been collected for each variant.In ordee to know about product performance, one of  important aspects is to know about cutsomer reviews regarding the projects.
-Exactly, we are trying to do using the LSTM model aftex text preprocessing using NLP
+Exactly, we are trying to do using the LSTM model after text preprocessing using NLP